Alta California: Province of Alta California

 In 1804, due to the growth of the Spanish population in new northern settlements, the province of Las Californias was divided just south of San Diego, following mission president Francisco Palóu's division between the Dominican and Franciscan jurisdictions.
-Governor Diego de Borica is credited with defining Alta (upper) and Baja (lower) California's official borders.
+Governor Diego de Borica is credited with defining the border between Alta (upper) and Baja (lower) California's as Palóu's division, while the division became the political reality under José Joaquín de Arrillaga, who would become the first governor of Alta California.

 The cortes (legislature) of New Spain issued a decree in 1813 for at least partial secularization that affected all missions in America and was to apply to all outposts that had operated for ten years or more; however, the decree was never enforced in California.

 The Adams–Onís Treaty of 1819, between the United States and Spain, established the northern limit of Alta California at latitude 42°N, which remains the boundary between the states of California, Nevada and Utah (to the south) and Oregon and Idaho (to the north) to this day.
 Mexico won independence in 1821, and Alta California became a territory of Mexico the next year.

 Independent Mexico (1821–1846)

 Mexico gained independence from Spain on August 24, 1821, upon conclusion of the decade-long Mexican War of Independence.
 As the successor state to the Viceroyalty of New Spain, Mexico automatically included the provinces of Alta California and Baja California as territories.
 Alta California declared allegiance to the new Mexican nation and elected a representative to be sent to Mexico City.
-On November 9, 1822, the first legislature of California was created.
+On November 9, 1822, the first legislature of California was created, the Diputación de Alta California.
 With the establishment of a republican government in 1824, Alta California, like many northern territories, was not recognized as one of the constituent States of Mexico because of its small population.
 The 1824 Constitution of Mexico refers to Alta California as a "territory".